-Packed with protein, affordable, and so easy to make (with no soak!), these Instant Pot black beans are the perfect addition to any Tex-Mex dinner!
+Packed with protein, affordable, and so easy to make (with no soaking required), these Instant Pot black beans are the perfect addition to any dinner!

 Pin this recipe now to save it for later

-A great feature of making black beans in the Instant Pot is that you don’t have to soak your dried beans first, which saves so much time.
-The cook time is about a half an hour, so it’s a lot faster than the traditional method of soaking your beans and then cooking them on the stovetop.
+The great thing about making black beans in the Instant Pot is that you don’t have to soak your dried beans first.
+Plus, the total cook time is about half an hour!
+It’s so much faster than cooking beans on the stovetop.
 Plus, you don’t have to deal with standing over a pot and stirring!

 (Love using the Instant Pot?
 Try my Instant Pot Short Ribs, Instant Pot Oatmeal, or Instant Pot Pork Roast next!)